AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 </div>

 # {{ title }}
-LLMs have changed software development.
-Software development methodologies need to change with them.
+**LLMs have changed software development**.
+They can generate features in minutes that once took days, and code that’s subtly wrong in ways that can take hours to fix.

+In the age of AI, our software development *methodologies* need to change along with our tools, taking advantage of the positives of LLMs while guarding against the downsides.

-Waterfall was about writing comprehensive specs upfront, Agile says build incrementally and discover as-you-go.
+Waterfall was about writing comprehensive specs upfront, Agile is about building incrementally with minimal documentation.

 AI-assisted development requires something in-between.
-Let's call it Cascades.
+Something that fosters good context engineering, utilizes LLM abilities to do things we could never do before, and pragmatically surfaces the dangers of probabilistic code generation.

+I've developed a new methodology for this era.
+I call it **Cascades**.

 <dl class="dictionary-entry">
   <dt class="dictionary-term">cascade</dt>